fantasyland/fantasy-land/README.md

 right :: b -> Either a b
 ```

-A value which conforms to the Either specification must provide an `cata` method.
+A value which conforms to the Either specification must provide a `cata` method.

 The `cata` method takes two arguments: